 Incorporate Tons Of Texture

-Authentic farmhouse living boasts acres of texture—think hay bales, wheat, and natural materials—so keep this in mind when redesigning a space.
+Authentic farmhouse living is full of texture—think hay bales, wheat, and natural materials—so keep this in mind when redesigning a space.
 Consider incorporating tons of texture via shiplap, rattan, reclaimed wood, and fresh foliage.

 Go With Open Shelving

 Swap the traditional kitchen cabinet setup for open shelving, especially ones made of reclaimed slabs of wood.
-Stack plates, antique finds, platters for entertaining, and everyday essentials in plain sight for all to see and help themselves.
+Stack plates, platters for entertaining, vintage stemware, and everyday essentials in plain sight for all to see and help themselves.

 Select The Perfect Range Hood